coala/coala/docs/Getting_Involved/Review.md

 Continuous integration is always done for the last commit on a pull request.

-## Exceptions

-AppVeyor may take a very long time to finish its build.
-Contact sils1297 on gitter if you rely on AppVeyor executing your build timely for merge to get the queues cleaned.
-A PR may however be merged without the AppVeyor build being finished if no functional code changes were made to the PR since the last successful AppVeyor build.

 # Reviewing Commits

  * Generated code is not intended to be reviewed.
 Instead rather try to verify